DennisDao/CloudBible/ServiceBus.md

 - Support message size of 256KB (Standard Tier) and 100MB (premimum tier)
 - Has more advance feature over Azure Queue Storage (More expensive)
 - Has ordering capabilities (FIFO) which is not avaliable with Queue Storage
+- Message has a TTL
+- You can locked a message (this pause the TTL)
+- Supported dead letter queue for undelivered messages (user can view the content of the message)
+- Messages can be filter using SQL Filter, Boolean Filter and Correlation Filter.
+-

 # Message Mechanisim
 - Queues: These are used for one-to-one communication.
 A message sent to a queue is received and processed by a single consumer.
 This is ideal for scenarios where you need to ensure that each message is processed only once.